linearblade/m7-js-lib-app-single-page/README.md

 m7-js-lib-app-single-page adds service-oriented SPA navigation on top of m7 lib.
 It is designed for sites that want partial page loading, delegated click handling, and browser back/forward support without moving to a framework-owned router.
 The project stays deliberately split: `install()` gives you a generic SPA service object, `basic()` wires a baseline usable product, and popstate restoration remains application-owned so you can decide how each history key should restore UI state.

+ActiveTags is not required to use this project.
+It is currently used in one test/demo path for convenience, but the SPA is designed to run independently through its own install/basic and standalone bundle surfaces.

 ---

 ## Navigation